CodingLiterature/CodingLiterature.github.io/_posts/2010-11-09-NobodyReallyUsesAnOperatingSystem.md

 comments : true
 ---

-The title looks quite contriversial.
-But in my life, I have never seen anbody using an Operating System.
+The title looks quite controversial.
+But in my life, I have never seen anybody using an Operating System.

 As wikipedia says,"An operating system (OS) is a software, consisting of programs and data, that runs on computers and manages the computer hardware and provides common services for efficient execution of various application programs".